-Sativa Cross, CMMNJ, and Libertarian candidate Jesse Ehrnstrom organized a decriminalization and legalization rally in Trenton yesterday.
+Sativa Cross, CMMNJ, and Libertarian candidate Jesse Ehrnstrom organized a decriminalization and New Jersey cannabis legalization rally in Trenton.

 With the multiple failures of cannabis reform in New Jersey, police have continued arresting individuals for cannabis.

 In the wake of the George Floyd Black Lives Matter mass protests earlier this summer, a comprehensive decriminalization bill went through the Assembly from introduction to passage in a week.
 However, its State Senate companion, S. 2535, has yet to have a hearing.

 Some say they are concerned decriminalization could detract from the referendum.

 Libertarian congressional candidate Jesse Ehrnstrom said that after the early gains of the Civil Rights movement, “They had to implement Jim Crow round two because that’s what the War on Drugs is.”

 He explained that felons arrested for cannabis cannot exercise their rights in the manner that Jim Crow restricted the rights of African Americans.

 “We are in this together as Americans,” Ehrnstrom said.

 He explained it as part of a need to push for cannabis reform and address economic inequality.